The main WCB-Alberta website and its online applications use

 These deductions are applied regardless of the worker’s actual tax status.

-Before a Section 56 rate can be calculated the decision maker must determine the worker's employment status:
+Before a Section 56 rate can be set the decision maker must determine the worker's employment status:

 Permanent - A worker who is employed for 12 months per year (not including their allotted vacation time) and whose position is not subject to seasonal layoffs.